7 Ways to Pay for Vet School

 3. Fellowships

 Fellowships and externships for veterinary students usually occur during the summer and often involve research-based and specific career development opportunities.
-For example, the Ohio State University lists a variety of summer-based internships and externships available for students.
+For example, Ohio State University lists a variety of summer-based internships and externships available for students.

 In another example, the American Association of Veterinary Medical Colleges (AAVMC) and the Foundation for Food and Agricultural Research (FFAR) combined to create a three-month summer fellowship which focuses on food security on a global scale as well as sustainable animal production.